ahazem/ruby-conf-18-notes/day-2/running-a-government-department-on-ruby-for-13-years.md

 ### Side notes

-I spoke to him later in the day before the closing keynote, told him I admired his work (I used to use Roda in my previous job) and he was happy about it.
+I spoke to him later in the day before the closing keynote, told him I admired his work (I used to use Sequel and Roda in my previous job) and he was happy about it.
 Also told him I felt the talk was not detailed enough, and we had a good chat about that.

 ### Video